vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 end
 ```

-These are the migrations we'll need:
+And these are the migrations we'll need:

 ```ruby
 class CreateBeers < ActiveRecord::Migration